-Late December 2017.
-Nicole Sams was on her way to see her best friend, Mary Morgan, at Children’s Healthcare of Atlanta.
-Celebrations were in order, so Sams instructed her mom to make a pit stop at the nearest Starbucks to pick up Morgan’s favorite drink.
+Late December 2017, Nicole Sams was on her way to see her best friend, Mary Morgan, at Children’s Healthcare of Atlanta.
+Celebrations were in order, so Nicole asked her mom to make a pit stop at the nearest Starbucks to pick up Morgan’s favorite drink.
 While it might have been a convenient way to break up the hour-plus drive, it was also the kind of gesture besties make for each other without blinking.

-Sams scanned the lobby for the person who knows some of her most intimate secrets, searching for the face she had only seen on Instagram.
-Suddenly, she heard an enthusiastic “Hi!” behind her.
-When she turned around, there was Morgan, running into her arms.
+Nicole scanned the lobby for the person who knows some of her most intimate secrets, searching for the face she had only seen on Instagram.
+Suddenly, she heard an enthusiastic "Hi!" behind her.
+When she turned around, there was Mary, running into her arms.

-For Morgan, it was a natural first embrace.
-“It was like we knew each other our entire lives and we were picking up right where we left off,” she says.
-For Sams, it feels like a wish fulfilled.
-“We always told each other, ‘I just wish I could hug you and be there for you.’
-And now we were.”
+For Mary, it was a natural first embrace.
+"It was like we knew each other our entire lives and we were picking up right where we left off," she says.
+For Nicole, it feels like a wish fulfilled.
+"We always told each other, 'I just wish I could hug you and be there for you.'
+And now we were."

-To hear both of them tell it, the hospital hangout made for the perfect afternoon, and the start of a real-life friendship without limits.
-But before the pals met online and became each other’s support systems, they both dealt with lingering health issues on their own—and continue to manage them every day, learning important lessons along the way.
-Here, Sams and Morgan share their three biggest tips for living your best life with a chronic illness.
+Nicole and Mary's first hospital hangout made for the perfect afternoon, and the start of a real-life friendship without limits.
+But before the pals met online and became each other’s support systems, they both dealt with lingering health issues on their own—and they continue to manage them every day, learning important lessons along the way.
+Here, Nicole and Mary share their three biggest tips for living your best life with a chronic illness.

 It’s no wonder the two women became fast friends.
 For starters, they’re both 19, born-and-raised Georgians, and ravenous readers.
 And, of course, they’d bond over the different illnesses that started to invade their lives as teenagers.

-Worse, the stress meant Sams could hardly eat.
-When she’d try to put anything in her mouth—even a sip of apple juice or water—she’d scream in pain.
-But Sams persisted.
-As she and her sister moved back into their apartment later that fall after online friends generously paid for renovations, a gastrointestinal specialist recommended a nasogastric (NG) tube to help restore her nutrition.
-After a short period of being on an “awful formula,” Sams searched for a gluten- and dairy-free alternative.
+Worse, the stress meant she could hardly eat.
+When she tried to put anything in her mouth—even a sip of apple juice or water—she’d scream in pain.
+But Nicole persisted.
+When she and her sister moved back into their apartment later that fall, after online friends generously paid for renovations, a gastrointestinal specialist recommended a nasogastric (NG) tube to help restore her nutrition.
+After a short period of being on an "awful formula," Nicole searched for a gluten- and dairy-free alternative.
 She found it in Kate Farms and immediately felt better.

 "It’s amazing to read the ingredients and actually know what they are!" says Sams.
 "Kate Farms isn’t filled with any weird chemicals.
 I know I’m getting the right amount of protein, carbs, and calories that I need every day to stay nutritionally balanced."

-Before things would get better, they got worse.
-In August 2016, she began experiencing an assortment of nasty stomach issues, including nonstop nausea and vomiting.
-She was placed on an NG tube that September, but she could barely tolerate her original feed, which led to more pain and puking.
-She finally made the switch to Kate Farms a year later, only after dual diagnoses of postural orthostatic tachycardia syndrome (POTS) and mast cell activation syndrome (MCAS), the latter of which triggers “allergies to just about anything and everything,” she says.
-Enough was enough: She needed a formula without allergy-causing preservatives.
+Before things got better, they got worse.
+In August 2016, Mary began experiencing an assortment of nasty stomach issues, including nonstop nausea and vomiting.
+She was placed on an NG tube in September, but could barely tolerate her original feed, which led to more pain and vomiting.
+She finally made the switch to Kate Farms a year later, only after dual diagnoses of postural orthostatic tachycardia syndrome (POTS) and mast cell activation syndrome (MCAS), the latter of which triggers "allergies to just about anything and everything," she says.
+Enough was enough.
+She needed a formula without allergy-causing preservatives.

-“I’m finally back at a healthy weight again,” Morgan says.
-“In a sense, Kate Farms has given me more freedom because I feel more like a person who can actually go out and do things now that I have the energy again.”
-While she says she’s “still trying to find the ultimate answer”—her cardiologist suspects gastroparesis—she at least has her nutrition under control.
-“Everything has calmed down.”
+"I’m finally back at a healthy weight again," Mary says.
+"In a sense, Kate Farms has given me more freedom because I feel more like a person who can actually go out and do things now that I have the energy again."
+While she’s "still trying to find the ultimate answer"—her cardiologist suspects gastroparesis—she at least has her nutrition under control.
+"Everything has calmed down," she says.

-Another thing Sams and Morgan have in common: They both love animals.
-Sams “read every Jane Goodall book I could get my hands on” when she was younger because she wanted to work with animals, while Morgan aspires to be an adolescent therapist who incorporates pets into therapy.
+Another thing Nicole and Mary have in common: They both love animals.
+Nicole "read every Jane Goodall book I could get my hands on" when she was younger because she wanted to work with animals, while Mary aspires to be an adolescent therapist who incorporates pets into therapy.
 So it isn’t surprising that both elected to adopt service dogs.

 It was ultimately Abraxos who brought the two together.
-Last September, Sams was searching the #servicedog hashtag on Instagram and discovered Abraxos’ profile—and ultimately, Morgan’s.
-Back then, Sams was struggling to pinpoint the root of her health problems, and when Morgan posted a picture of herself with a feeding tube and wrote about her own chronic conditions, the strangers struck up a conversation. (“I thought maybe she could tell me what was wrong with me,” Sams says.)
+Last September, Nicole was searching the #servicedog hashtag on Instagram and discovered Abraxos’ profile—and ultimately, Mary's.
+Back then, Nicole was struggling to pinpoint the root of her health problems, and when Mary posted a picture of herself with a feeding tube and wrote about her own chronic conditions, the strangers struck up a conversation.
+"I thought maybe she could tell me what was wrong with me," Nicole says.

-Not only did Morgan refer Sams to her GI doctor in Athens, but she also recommended Kate Farms when she went on the NG tube.
-Now the two refer to each other as “tubesties.”
-In turn, Sams became a sounding board for Morgan.
+Not only did Mary refer Nicole to her GI doctor in Athens, but she also recommended Kate Farms when she went on the NG tube.
+Now the two refer to each other as "tubesties."
+In turn, Nicole became a sounding board for Mary.

 "Nicole understands me on a completely different level that other people don’t," she says.
 "They can live relatively healthy lives and do anything they want, but we can’t.
 She understands the struggles that come along with being chronically ill, and she talks me through them.
 And she’s there to listen to the random thoughts that run through my head at 3 a.m.
 I haven’t met anyone else who lets me be 110 percent of myself around them.
 It’s incredible.
 She’s incredible."

-A mere 70-mile stretch of central Georgia separates Sams and Morgan (and Pippy and Abraxos), so you can bet there’ll be more meetups in the future.
-Next on their agenda: “We’re going to go to the mall and make Build-a-Bears together,” Morgan says.
-“We’ll give our stuffed animals their own feeding tubes.”
+A mere 70-mile stretch of central Georgia separates Nicole and Mary (and Pippy and Abraxos), so you can bet there’ll be more meetups in the future.
+Next on their agenda: "We’re going to go to the mall and make Build-a-Bears together," Mary says.
+"We’ll give our stuffed animals their own feeding tubes."